Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 Kimpton Hotel Palomar

-The posh Hotel Palomar is a fantastic place to stay in downtown Phoenix.
-The hotel gets high marks for the large, spacious rooms and city center location.
+The posh Hotel Palomar is a fantastic place to stay in central Phoenix.
+The property gets high marks for the spacious rooms and city center location.
 However, what we love about Palomar is the amenities – namely the outdoor rooftop pool!
-Check rates and availability!

 Found:RE

-A boutique art hotel, Found:RE is an innovative hotel offering unique-but-comfortable rooms, pool and a local art gallery.
+A boutique hotel, Found:RE is an innovative space offering unique-but-comfortable rooms, pool and a local art gallery.
 Plus, MATCH, the onsite restaurant and bar is yet another fun PHX social spot.
 Check rates!

 What To Pack for Your Phoenix Trip

-In the summertime, you will want to make sure to bring lightweight and breathable clothing that will help you keep cool.
-Even in the summer, it is a good idea to bring a lite jacket or hoodie – as most establishments keep the air conditioning quite cold.
+In the summertime, you will want to make sure to bring lightweight and breathable clothing.
+It’s still a good idea to bring a lite jacket or hoodie – as most places keep the air conditioning quite cold.

-Outside of the summer months, the dry desert air can mean crisp mornings, warm days and cool evenings – so make sure you pack outfits that can be layered (and unlayered) throughout the day.
+Outside of the summer months, the dry high desert air can mean crisp mornings, warm days and cool evenings.
+Make sure you pack outfits that can be layered (and unlayered) throughout the day.

 The sun in Phoenix is intense.
-Wearing sunscreen is a must in Phoenix…year-round!
-In addition to packing sunscreen, you will want to bring sunglasses and a wide-brimmed travel hat to keep the sun off your face.
+Wearing sunscreen is a must year-round.
+Additionally, you will want to bring sunglasses and a wide-brimmed travel hat to keep the sun off your face.
 Of course, don’t forget to pack your swimsuit, as well!

-Whether you plan to spend your vacation exploring downtown Phoenix, hiking in the Arizona mountains or shopping your days away in Scottsdale, you will want to make sure you wear comfortable shoes!
+Whether you plan to spend your vacation strolling Phoenix malls or hiking in the Arizona mountains, you will want comfortable shoes.

-In Phoenix, I like to wear flip flops with good arch support throughout the year.
+I wear flip flops with good arch support year round.
 However, wintertime visitors will likely want to pack a pair of travel sneakers, too.

-Top Tip: Read all our advice for the Best Travel Shoes.
+Top Tip: Read all our advice and honest reviews for the Best Travel Shoes.

 The scenic desert landscapes and PHX sights are best captured with a real camera.
-We always travel with our DSLR Canon Rebel – and use an everyday 18-135mm lens so that we do not have to carry multiple lenses.
+We always travel with our DSLR Canon Rebel and a 18-135mm lens.
 Find out what equipment suits your photo needs in our Best Travel Camera article.

-Start planning your trip to Phoenix!
+Start planning your trip in the USA!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com